Who to contact

 You can speak in confidence to a member of staff in the ward, clinic or department.
 If you prefer not to talk to someone directly involved in your care, you can tell the Patient Advice and Liaison Service (PALS) by calling them, visiting them at the Help Centre at each hospital or filling in our contact form.

 We also have a dedicated Complaints Manager, available on 020 7811 8186, who will be happy to discuss any concerns you may have.
-You can also email the Complaints team at email@example.com.
+If you would prefer to put your complaint in writing, you can also email the Complaints team at email@example.com.
+If you would like a copy of the Concerns and Complaints Policy, please email the Complaints team with your request.

 You may find it helpful to think about exactly what you want The Royal Marsden to do that will resolve the matter for you.